 We are delighted to share that the City of East Palo Alto issued an RFP on October 20, seeking an architect to create the final design, prepare bid documents, and support construction of the new library.
-The deadline for submissions is November 16.
-RFP at: City of EPA Library Design Services RFP.
+The deadline for all submissions is November 23.
 Additionally, as part of its efforts to support a capital campaign for the new East Palo Alto Library, the library Foundation has hired Lotus Consulting to conduct a financial feasibility study that is currently underway.